Stephanie Sparks

-Stephanie Sparks (born July 18, 1973) is a former on-air personality at The Golf Channel and a former golfer, whose best years in golf came as an amateur.
+Mary Stephanie Sparks (July 18, 1973 – April 13, 2024) was an American golfer and on-air personality at The Golf Channel.
+As a player, her best years in golf came as an amateur.

-Golfer
+Early life and amateur golfing

-Sparks was born in Wheeling, West Virginia.
+Sparks was born on July 18, 1973 in Wheeling, West Virginia.

 From 1992 to 1994, she played golf at Duke University, where she was an All-America.
 A wrist injury threatened her career early, though, and she was forced to quit the team before graduating in 1996.
 As an amateur, Sparks won the 1993 Women's Western Amateur, a Women's Eastern Amateur, a West Virginia State Amateur, and the 1992 North and South Women's Amateur at Pinehurst.

 In 1996, after graduation, Sparks joined the Futures Tour, the LPGA's developmental tour.
-In 1999, Sparks finally got her LPGA card in a playoff at Q-School.
-So emotional was the moment for Sparks that she fell to the ground in tears numerous times while walking back to the clubhouse.
+In 1999, she got her LPGA card in a playoff at Q-School.
 2000 was Sparks' only season as an LPGA player (she became a professional as a Futures Tour player), as back surgery at season's end forced her to retire.
 She made one cut at the Electrolux USA Championship in Nashville, Tennessee, earning $997.